lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 3. [X] Plum pudding (90 min)
 4. [X] Apple pie (60 min)
 5. [ ] Christmas crumble (30 min)

-What do you wanna do?

-1. Import recipes from marmiton [web_import]
-2. List all recipes [list]
-3. See a recipe details [see <recipe_id>]
-4. Mark a recipe [mark <recipe_id>]
-5. Add a recipe [add]
-6. Delete a recipe [del <recipe_id>]
-7. Exit
 ```

-Note that you will have to change you add action, now that your recipe model has more attributes than previously.

-#### Extra
+#### Difficulty

 On marmiton, it's possible to make more precise requests picking a difficulty for the recipes (difficulty goes from 1 to 4).

 Enhance your Cookbook by :

 * Adding a difficulty attribute to your recipes.
 * Modifying the web-import features so that we can import recipes with a given difficulty (you might want to make this argument optional keeping the old import feature possible).
 * Printing the difficulty when listing your cookbook's recipes.
 * Adding a filter task to print a list of recipes for a given difficulty.

+### Sinatra

+Once you've done all the above, ask your teacher to form a group to show you the web micro-framework [Sinatra](http://www.sinatrarb.com/) and try to move your Cookbook to the web!